hackxLife/registration/README.md

 # Registration
+---
-Template repository for new ideas
+* Template repository for new ideas.
-Use this [cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf):octocat: if you are not familiar with Markdown.
+* Use this [cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf):octocat: if you are not familiar with Markdown.

 # Project title :
+---
 One Paragraph of project description goes here

 ## Problem description
+---
 One Paragraph of problem description goes here

 ## Solution description